 Welcome to my website!
-I’m Kate, a Netherlands based sewist, textile addict and sustainable sewing writer.
-For the last 10 years, I’ve been making my own clothes and finding my personal style.
-As well as constantly looking to improve my sewing skills (I’ve done many a tailoring and couture course), I also studied sustainable fashion because just sewing stuff isn’t enough for me.
+I’m Kate, a Netherlands based sewist, textile addict and sustainable sewing writer and teacher.
+For 10+ years I’ve been making my own clothes and finding my personal style.
+As well as constantly looking to improve my sewing skills (I’ve done many a tailoring and couture course), I also studied sustainable fashion.

 My blog aims to cut through greenwash, share information from reliable sources, and demystify what is behind the fabrics in our clothes and the stuff we sew with every day.
 Where does it come from?
 How is it made?
 If we knew, would we act any differently?

-Sewing is a small niche and I look to fashion as a wider context when it comes to sustainability.
-There are so many inspiring stories of people working for change within the fashion industry – you can read some of them here.
+Sewing is a small niche and I look to fashion as a wider context when it comes to sustainability and I love inspiring stories of people working for change within the fashion industry – read some of them here.
 But equally important are the stories of individuals like you and me, who sew and who value the clothing they have, make, mend or upcycle (or all of the above!).